Published by:

 • families of Victorian veterans

 The Engagement strategy will guide the VVC in its work with the Victorian veteran community and ESOs.
-This will ensure our stakeholders have a meaningful role in the work we do.
+This will ensure our stakeholders have a meaningful role in the work we do and improve the VVC’s ability to deliver on its functions.

 The VVC’s commitment

-We commit to engaging with the Victorian veteran and ex-service community and with VVC stakeholders.
+We commit to engaging with the Victorian veteran and ex-service community and stakeholders of the VVC.
 We will pass on advice from the veteran community to the government and the Minister for Veterans.

 The Veterans Act 2005 (the Act) sets: